 PROS: clear sound, better built quality CONS: nothing much

 If you are looking for a high-end build headphone, then this is the best choice you can come across.
-Focal as a company has been a renowned world-class producer of speakers over the years.
+Focal as a company has been a renowned world-class producer of speakers (and even karaoke speakers) over the years.
 When the company first ventured into the headphone market in 2012, Focal’s mission was to provide exclusive technology and better audio performance compared to other players in the market.

 The Focal Clear is an over-ear, open back, dynamic headphone.
 The headphone comes with the design of its predecessors the Elear and Utopia but with a few tweaks.
 The headband is covered by gray leather, the earpads are made of memory foam and feature a perforated design.
 The yokes are aluminum made while the outer earpad covers are stainless steel mesh.

 Like both the Elear and Utopia, the Focal clear is a very comfortable headphone.
 Memory foam padded earpads and its industry-leading built quality make it one of the comfortable headphone in the market.
 The pads are removable, and you can get replacements through your dealer or Amazon.